-For rm 10-Q (Marl WE One) QUARTERLY REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly p eriod ended March 31, 2017 or TRANSITION REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF • from to File Number 001-36510 ZAFG GEN, INC. (Exact name of regist rant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-3857670 (IRS Employer Identification No.) 175 Portla Boston, M afgen, Inc. nd Street, 4th Floor assachusetts 02114 ecutive offices, including zip code) Number, Including Area Code: 7) 622-4003 s required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 ant was required to file such reports), and (2) has been subject to such filing 34 requir nically and posted on its corporate Web site, if any, every Interactive Data File -T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter No \square r emerg Indicate by check mark whether the registrant is a large accelerated ting growth company.
-See the definitions of "large accelerated filer," le 12b-2 of the Exchange Act. filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or a "accelerated filer," "smaller reporting company" and "emerging growth company an y" Large accelerated filer Accelerated filer X Non-a ccelerated filer (Do not check if a smaller reporting co empany) Emerging growth company X Small er reporting company If an emerging growth company, indicate by check mark if the regis r revised financial accounting standards provided pursuant to Sectio trant has elected not to use the extended transition period for complying with any n 13(a) of the Exchange Act.
-7 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 As of April 30, 2017, there were 27,372,851 shares of the registrant' s Common Stock, \$0.001 par value per share, outstanding.
+Form 10- Q (Mark One) ⊠ QUARTERLY R 1934 EPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2017 0r ☐ TRANSITION R 1934 REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Numbe r 001-36510 Delaware (State or other jurisdiction of incorporation or organization) Zafgen, Inc. 175 Portland Street, 4 Boston, Massachuset (Address of principal executive office 20-3857670 (IRS Employer Identification No.) Registrant's Telephone Number, 1 (617) 622-400 onths (or for such shorter period that the registrant was requ b be filed by Section 13 or 15(d) of the Securities Exchange Act of 1 ired to file such reports), and (2) has been subject to such filing 934 required to be submitted an posted on its corporate Web site, if any, every Interactive Data File 5 of this chapter) during the preceding 12 months (or for such shorte] ŗ See the definitions of "large accelerated filer," "accelerate elerated filer, a non-accelerated filer, a smaller reporting company, or d filer," "smaller reporting company" and "emerging growth compar Large accelerated filer Accelerated filer X Non-accelerated filer \square (Do not check if a smaller reporting company) Emerging growth company X Smaller reporting company If an amonging group h company indicate by cheek mark if the registrant has als cted not to use the extended transition period for complying with an • • new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\ \Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of October 31, 2017, there were 27,489,457 shares of the registrant's Common Stock, \$0.001 par value per share, outstanding.